MaverickPoly/PrivacyPolicies/README.md

 ---

-Privacy Policies for my apps
+Privacy Policies for my apps.
+Do not touch them!